-What is Jerusalem Day and Its Prophetic Significance?
+What Is Jerusalem Day and Its Prophetic Significance?

 Jerusalem Day is celebrated every year in Israel, but why?
 What is Jerusalem Day’s historical and prophetic significance, and why is it important to both Israel and Believers?

-What is Jerusalem Day?
+What Is Jerusalem Day?

 Jerusalem Day is an Israeli holiday that falls on the anniversary of the reunification of Jerusalem (Yerushalayim) in the 1967 Six-Day War.
-It is usually celebrated on or around the 28th of the Hebrew month Iyar (April or May on the Gregorian calendar).
+It is usually celebrated on or around the 28th of the Hebrew month of Iyar (April or May on the Gregorian calendar).

 What Was the Six-Day War?